Climbing Trips

 Board-planned trips

-The board will a couple of times a year plan a one-day trip to go to Kjugekull.
-These trips will be announced on the facebook group and be made as an event where more information can be found.
+The board will a couple of times a year plan a one-day trip to go to Kjugekull or other places.
+These trips will be announced on the Facebook group and be made as an event where more information can be found.

 For these types of trips both crash pads and guidebooks will be brought by a board member and it is therefore not necessary to book them.